 Although back in 1997, random ticket checking on train was amazingly rare, and trains were favorite transportation method for fare evaders back then.

-Students, pensioner, and certain group of society are eligible to purchase “Concession” ticket, which is sold at reduced price than regular price.
+Students, pensioner, and certain group of society are eligible to purchase “Concession” ticket, which is sold at reduced price.
 The price was, if I’m not mistaken, about 20% cheaper than regular price.
 This is quite a handy way to save money.
 And this is also applicable for foreign students.
 At the back of student card, there is a Transperth concession sticker which must be shown when purchasing ticket at the bus, on ticket office, or when there is a ticket checking onboard the train.
 But if you get caught purchasing concession ticket, and fail to show this sticker (normally happened when traveling by train), you will be fined.

 Transpert Student Concession sticker at the back of my student card.

 I also notice that the bus driver seem to have one unexplained and somewhat supernatural ability to identify the type of Multirider that a passenger insert into validation machine, despite the fact that the device is located slightly to the back of the driver’s seat, and identifying Multirider ticket can be tricky during rush hours, not to mention if the bus driver is busy serving the passenger who paid in cash.
 The driver will always know the type of your ticket zone, and wouldn’t hesitate force them pay additional fee or even evicting passengers if they exceed the zone of their ticket.
-In latter time in Perth, I once saw a driver stopping the bus and asked some passengers (who exceeded their ticket zone fare) to disembark the bus.
+Once I saw a driver stopping the bus and asked some passengers (who exceeded their ticket zone fare) to disembark the bus.
 In one extreme case that I heard from my friend, one bus driver made a sudden screeching halt just to kick one offending passenger.

 There is another Transperth bus system which is unbelievable for me, because it is free!
 Yup, you heard that right: you don’t need to pay anything just to ride it.
 Just hop onboard and you can ride it as much as you like.
 They called it CAT or City Area Transport.
-Their buses have silver color, had low floor, and their length was around ¾ of normal buses.
+Their buses have silver color, with low floor, and their length was around ¾ of normal buses.
 Their routes consist of 2 lines: red and blue lines.

 CAT Red Line bus.